Code-Institute-Submissions/ms1_d_r_plastering/README.md

 * **As a potential client, I want to easily find the contact details of the business, as I would rather speak to somebody directly.**
     * On each page I was able to locate a direct phone number with ease.

+## Testing Features

+- All the features detailed in the [Features](#features) section have been thoroughly tested for functionality.
+    * The navbar was tested to collapse at the correct breakpoint.
+    * The forms were both tested for validation of inputted data and that the user is forwarded to the response page once submitted.
+    * Both modals were tested for functionality on various screen sizes.
+    * Checks completed to ensure mailto links open in a new browser tab.
+    * All buttons and nav links were checked for correct forwarding address.
+    * Testimonials were checked to ensure carousel effect is animating correctly on all devices and browsers.

+Further testing was completed by a friend,.
+With no information prior to the visiting the site of the purpose / business.
+They provided feedback on functionality and look and feel.
+Feedback received was positive and various user stories were able to be conducted with no issues.

 ## Testing responsiveness

 - I used Google Developer Tools within Chrome to view the project on responsively on all screen sizes, down to < 300px width.